 Like many groups, the LGBTQIA+ community has specific concerns they might wish to bring up when it comes to counseling.
 That’s what LGBTQIA+ counseling is all about; no matter what a person chooses to go to therapy for, an LGBTQIA+ therapist is informed and versed in LGBTQIA+ topics and is there to embrace who you are.

 What is an affirming therapist?

 An LGBTQIA+ affirming therapist is a specially trained therapist supporting LGBTQIA+ individuals to work through issues specific to their community in an uplifting and positive perspective.
 An affirming therapist is different from a general population therapist because they must immerse themselves in the LGBTQIA+community to gain an authentic perspective of all the perspectives living within the community can bring.
-Some may even share these experiences themselves, in which case, they may or may not choose to self-disclose when working with clients.

 How do I find an LGBT-friendly therapist?